-Effective fall quarter, 1971, all first professional year students must have earned a minimum grade point average of 1.8 in not more than four quarters constituting their first professional year.
+All first professional year students must have earned a minimum grade point average of 1.8 in not more than four quarters constituting their first professional year.
 Progress to the second professional year will not be allowed unless the minimum grade point average is met or exceeded.
-During the first four quarters in the pharmacy school students must complete all deficiencies in pre-pharmacy courses as well as all 300-numbered pharmacy courses, the organic chemistry sequence and two microbiology courses.
+During the first four quarters in the pharmacy school students must complete all deficiencies in prepharmacy courses as well as all 300-numbered pharmacy courses and two microbiology courses.

-Condition for readmission and continuance in the pharmacy program will be set during a personal interview with the pharmacy faculty academic committee.
+For students in academic difficulty condition for readmission and continuance in the pharmacy program will be set during a personal interview with the Dean and/or the pharmacy faculty academic committee.